snack-money/agentkit-fork-to-run-examples/typescript/examples/langchain-privy-chatbot/README.md

 - Ensure the following ENV Vars from your Privy dashboard are set in `.env`:
   - PRIVY_APP_ID=
   - PRIVY_APP_SECRET=
-  - PRIVY_WALLET_ID=[optional, otherwise a new wallet will be created]
+  - PRIVY_WALLET_ID=[For server wallets, optional, otherwise a new wallet will be created.
+For delegated embedded wallets, required and refers to the delegated wallet id]
-  - PRIVY_WALLET_AUTHORIZATION_PRIVATE_KEY=[optional, only if you are using authorization keys for your server wallets]
+  - PRIVY_WALLET_AUTHORIZATION_PRIVATE_KEY=[For server wallets, optional, only if you are using authorization keys.
+For delegated embedded wallets, required]
-  - PRIVY_WALLET_AUTHORIZATION_KEY_ID=[optional, only if walletId is not provided in order to create a new wallet, this can be found in your Privy Dashboard]
+  - PRIVY_WALLET_AUTHORIZATION_KEY_ID=[For server wallets, optional, only if walletId is not provided in order to create a new wallet, this can be found in your Privy Dashboard.
+For delegated embedded wallets, required]
   - NETWORK_ID=[optional.
 If you'd like to use a Privy Solana wallet, set to "solana-devnet".
 Otherwise, defaults to "base-sepolia" and will use a Privy EVM wallet]
   - CDP_API_KEY_NAME=[optional.
 If you'd like to use the CDP API, for example to faucet funds, set this to the name of the CDP API key]
   - CDP_API_KEY_PRIVATE_KEY=[optional.
 If you'd like to use the CDP API, for example to faucet funds, set this to the private key of the CDP API key]